rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

                           |<==== STUN check to 1.1.1.1 =====|
                           |===== STUN check to 2.2.2.2 ====>|
                           |                                 |

+The exchange of ICE candidates relies on out-of-band signaling, for example, the SDP Offer/Answer procedure defined in {{ICESDP}}.
+In the above example, the candidate attributes in the SDP messages to exchange the mDNS candidates between ICE Agent 1 and 2 are as follows:

+ICE Agent 1:

+    a=candidate:1 1 udp 2122262783 1f4712db-ea17-4bcf-a596-105139dfd8bf.local
+      54596 typ host

+ICE Agent 2:

+    a=candidate:1 1 udp 2122262783 2579ef4b-50ae-4bfe-95af-70b3376ecb9c.local
+      61606 typ host

 Peer-reflexive Candidate From Slow Signaling
 --------------------------------------------